 Pursuant to California Government Code Section 65583.2(c), a nonvacant site identified in the previous planning period and a vacant site identified in two or more previous consecutive planning periods cannot be used to accommodate the lower-income RHNA unless the site is subject to an action in the Housing Element that requires rezoning within three years of the beginning of the planning period that will allow residential use by right for housing developments with at least 20 percent units affordable to lower-income households.
 The City did not complete a fourth-cycle Housing Element, so it is assumed that any sites that were included in the fifth cycle would have been included in the fourth as well.
-There are 42 parcels in the inventory that were identified in previous cycles.
-Six of these (sites 83, 85, 91, 95, 101, and 102) are being used to meet the lower-income RHNA.
+There are 43-42 parcels in the inventory that were identified in previous cycles.
+Only two-Six of these (sites 83-and-, 85, 91, 95, 101, and 102) are being used to meet the lower-income RHNA.
 Therefore, the City has included Program 7, which commits the City to allowing residential use by right on sites consistent with Government Code Section 65583.2(C) for housing developments in which at least 20 percent of the units are affordable to lower-income households.
-An additional 6 parcels (four parcels of site 77 and sites 78 and 81) are being used to meet the moderateincome RHNA.
+Of the remainder, An additional 18-6 parcels (sites 64, 76, four parcels of site 77 and, sites 78, 80, and 81, 91, 93 through 96, and 101 through 104) are being used to meet the moderateincome RHNA, and.
 Part of the capacity on site 85 is also being counted toward the moderate category.
-The remaining 30 (sites 4 through 7, 9 through 11, 13, 15, 16, 25 through 28, 31 through 34, 56, 64, 70, 73 through 75, 76, 78, 80, 96, 97, 98, and 99) are being used to meet the above moderate-income RHNA.
+The remaining 23-30 (sites 4 through 7, 9 through 11, 13, 15, 16, 25 through 28, 31 through 34, 56, 64, 70, 73 through 75, 76, 78, 80, 96, 97, 98, and 99) are being used to meet the above moderate-income RHNA.
 Part of the capacity on Site 83 is also being counted toward the above-moderate category.